Recipe Elderflower Gin Gimlet: The Cocktail Gin Drinkers Have Been Waiting For

 The gin has to lead.

 This is a gin cocktail, not a vodka cocktail with botanicals.
-Tanqueray No. Ten was designed to lead.
+The Canberra Distillery's French Earl Grey Gin was built to lead.
 Cheap gin and the cocktail flattens immediately.

 Cold-infused, not cordial.